Superior231/superior-auth/README.md

 # Superior Auth

-**Superior Auth** adalah sistem registrasi penggua berbasis web yang memungkinkan pengguna untuk mendaftar, masuk, dan logout.
-Superior Auth memiliki dua metode autentikasi, yaitu melalui registrasi konvensional (menggunakan email dan password) dan autentikasi  menggunakan akun Google.
-Fitur ini dirancang untuk memberikan pengalaman pengguna yang lebih mudah dan fleksibel dalam proses autentikasi.
+**Superior Auth** is a web-based user registration system that allows users to register, login, and logout.
+Superior Auth has two authentication methods, namely conventional registration (using email and password) and authentication using a Google account.
+This feature is designed to provide a more convenient and flexible user experience in the authentication process.

-Fitur utama Superior Auth:
+The main features of Superior Auth are:
-1. Autentikasi standar (menggunakan email dan password).
+1. Standard authentication (using email and password).
-2. Autentikasi menggunakan akun Google.
+2. Authentication using a Google account.
 3. Logout
-4. Validasi data
+4. Data validation
-Validasi data pada saat login dan register seperti email atau password salah, email sudah digunakan, password tidak cocok, username terlalu panjang, dan pengecekan status user (approved atau banned).
-Jika user memiliki status banned maka user tidak bisa login.
+Data validation during login and registration such as incorrect email or password, email already in use, mismatched password, username too long, and user status checking (approved or banned).
+If a user has a banned status, they cannot login.
-5. Personalisasi profil
+5. Profile personalization
-Pengguna dapat memperbarui informasi pribadi, termasuk mengganti avatar.
+Users can update their personal information, including changing their avatar.
-6. Dashboard Admin
+6. Admin dashboard
-Admin dapat mengelola akun pengguna seperti ubah avatar, username, email, password, dan banned user.
+Admins can manage user accounts, including changing avatars, usernames, emails, passwords, and banning users.
-7. Keamanan Login dan Middleware:
+7. Login security and middleware:
-Sistem dilengkapi dengan teknologi keamanan password hashing yang canggih, sehingga setiap data sensitif yang dimasukkan oleh pengguna terlindungi dengan baik.
-Selain itu, penggunaan middleware memastikan bahwa akses ke setiap halaman dalam aplikasi terbatas sesuai dengan peran dan hak akses pengguna.
-Dengan langkah-langkah keamanan ini, Superior Auth menjaga kerahasiaan data dan melindungi sistem dari potensi ancaman.
+The system is equipped with advanced password hashing technology, which protects sensitive data entered by users.
+Additionally, the use of middleware ensures that access to each page in the application is limited according to the user's role and access rights.
+With these security measures, Superior Auth maintains data confidentiality and protects the system from potential threats.

 ## Requirements